Mnfitz/libsat355/spike_gof.md

 2. Abstract Factory:
 Creates families of related or dependent objects.
 Provides an interface for creating families of products (e.g., different types of tables, chairs, and decorations).
+The difference between factory and abstract factory is that factory can only create one type, whereas abstract can make multiple types

 Example in C++:
 ```